jnozzi/cocoadev.com/SiteContent/General/CocoaCommunity.markdown

 ----

 Anyone else in Geneva, Switzerland?
-I'm pretty sure the answer's no because I've searched both [[CocoaDev]] and cocoa-dev and not found anyone closer than Lausanne, but there could be somebody hiding... -- [[AngelaBrett]], who just moved there and wants to meet people outside work (contact details on my page)
+I'm pretty sure the answer's no because I've searched both General/CocoaDev and cocoa-dev and not found anyone closer than Lausanne, but there could be somebody hiding... -- General/AngelaBrett, who just moved there and wants to meet people outside work (contact details on my page)

 ----

 Howdy guys.
-I produce [[CocoaRadio]] and have recently started promoting [[CocoaDevHouse]], a mission in the spirit of the Bay Area's [[SuperHappyDevHouse]].org and [[BarCamp]], to self-organize periodic hackathons for Cocoa and Apple enthusiasts.
+I produce General/CocoaRadio and have recently started promoting General/CocoaDevHouse, a mission in the spirit of the Bay Area's General/SuperHappyDevHouse.org and General/BarCamp, to self-organize periodic hackathons for Cocoa and Apple enthusiasts.

 This is not a replacement for user groups but a way to mobilize people with a variety of skills and interests, including UX designers, Cocoa devs, Web service (PHP/Rails) devs, and other creative types.
-We've got that sort of mix convening in Dallas for the first event which will be streamed: Chime in remotely via irc://irc.freenode.net/#[[CocoaDevHouse]]
+We've got that sort of mix convening in Dallas for the first event which will be streamed: Chime in remotely via irc://irc.freenode.net/#General/CocoaDevHouse

-I emphasize: this is a grassroots effort; open to all interested folks anywhere ?la [[BarCamp]].org Events and info on wiki:
+I emphasize: this is a grassroots effort; open to all interested folks anywhere ?la General/BarCamp.org Events and info on wiki:
 Flickr group:

 ...and, of course, T-shirts are available if you've got room next to your Panic wardrobe ;)

 Thanks.
-Blake  AIM/[[GTalk]]: cocoaradio
+Blake  AIM/General/GTalk: cocoaradio

 ----
 The problem I see is that your site is "everywhere".
 You've got flickr groups, google groups, regional subdivisions, etc. but you appear to have no content other than placeholders for sub-groups.
 To be successful, I recommend putting up some actual content that would interest Cocoa developers otherwise you'll never draw enough people to create a community.